mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 mattermost sampledata
 ```

-You can create an account using the following command:
+Create an account using the following command:

 ```
 mattermost user create --email user@example.com --username test1 --password mypassword
 ```

-Optionally, you can make that account a System Admin with the following command:
+Optionally, you can assign that account System Admin rights with the following command:

 ```
 mattermost user create --email user@example.com --username test1 --password mypassword --system_admin
 ```

-### Testing email notifications
+### Testing Email Notifications

 When Docker starts, the SMTP server is available on port 2500.
-Username and password are not required.
+A username and password are not required.

 You can access Inbucket webmail on port 9000.